shellyannrose/warm-welcome-home-swap-hosting/docs/api/users_CRUDref/get-host-by-last-name.md

-# Find hosts using the last_name parameter
+# Find hosts by their last name

 Use the `last_name` parameter to get a list of hosts that have a specific last name.